Free Consultations 24/7 (503) 773-3333 Toll Free (855) 503-5035

 Bike crashes for Multnomah, Washington, Clackamas, and Clark counties from 2015-2019 from the Oregon Department of Transportation and the Washington State Police.
 Bike lane analysis is limited to the city of Portland only.
 Methodology available upon request.
 If you would like to report or republish our findings, please link to this page to provide a citation for our work.

-Contact Our Personal Injury Attorneys in Portland, OR – Tillmann Law Personal Injury Lawyers
+Contact Our Portland Personal Injury Attorneys at Tillmann Law Personal Injury Lawyers

 If you were injured in an accident in Portland, OR, please contact our Portland personal injury lawyers at Tillmann Law Personal Injury Lawyers to schedule a free consultation today.